cdtalley/Data-Science-Portfolio/README.md

 # Welcome to Chandler Drake Talley's Data Science Portfolio

 Repository containing Chandler Drake Talley's portfolio, a collection of my data science projects in the form of Jupyter notebooks.
+For more information visit: https://chandlerdraketalley.com

 ## Contents